qzephyrmor/antavo-sdk/README.md

 ### Installing dependencies

-We recommend using CocoaPods to manage dependecies and build the Swift SDK for your application.
+We recommend using CocoaPods to manage dependencies and build the Swift SDK for your application.

 You can install CocoaPods with: